Luxurious Outcomes Don’t Always Require Expensive Input

 You can change out lightbulbs for LEDs, which cost more up front but provide more light at less cost, ultimately reducing your electric bill—some even have colored settings you can initiate from a smartphone, allowing you to change the whole feel of a room with the tap of a device screen.

 Removing old trim and installing new trim around wall edges, toward the roof, and on the floor is pretty straightforward and affordable.
-You can also change lighting fixtures, repaint walls, add wallpaper, effect a few mild roof repairs, upgrade appliances, and the list goes on.
+You can also change lighting fixtures, repaint walls, add wallpaper or brick veneer, effect a few mild roof repairs, upgrade appliances, and the list goes on.
 A tile backsplash is luxurious and cheap, you can install it yourself in bathrooms or kitchens.

 2. Reductive Renovation: Removing Walls, Etc.